The internet carries a wide range of possibilities. In fact, about 5 percent of people have their entire careers based online, working from home.

 Don’t Connect to Public Wifi

 You should avoid using your laptop with public wifi networks.
-While free wifi services at coffee shops are likely secure, you should stay away from other free networks that you don’t recognize.
+While free wifi services at coffee shops are likely to be secure, you should stay away from other free networks that you don’t recognize.

 Connecting to these networks can allow people to access your files and other information on your computer, even stealing your passwords to certain accounts.